lukecav/awesome-elementor/README.md

 * [White Label Branding for Elementor Page Builder](https://wordpress.org/plugins/white-label-branding-elementor/) - White Label Branding for Elementor Page Builder.
 * [The Plus Addons for Elementor Page Builder](https://wordpress.org/plugins/the-plus-addons-for-elementor-page-builder/) - Biggest collection of widgets made for Elementor page builder in WordPress.
 * [PowerPack Lite for Elementor](https://wordpress.org/plugins/powerpack-lite-for-elementor/) - Custom addons for Elementor page builder.
+* [Popup Trigger URL for Elementor Pro](https://wordpress.org/plugins/popup-trigger-url-for-elementor-pro/) - Helps you to trigger Elementor Pro's popups (open, close, or toggle) from menus or any kind of link.

 ## Themes which work well with Elementor
 * [OceanWP](https://oceanwp.org/) - OceanWP is the perfect WordPress theme totally free to use with your prefered page builder.